 Statement of Primary Responsibilities

-The principal responsibilities of Glyndŵr University’s Board of Governors is set out in its Statement of Primary Responsibilities.
-These responsibilities are consistent with Glyndŵr University’s Instrument and Articles of Governance.
+The principal responsibilities of Glyndŵr University’s Board of Governors are set out in its Statement of Primary Responsibilities.
+These responsibilities are consistent with Glyndŵr University’s Instrument and Articles of Government.

-1. To approve the mission and strategic vision of the University, long-term academic and business plans and key performance indicators, and to ensure that these meet the interests of stakeholders.
+1. To approve the educational character, the mission and strategic vision of the institution, long-term academic and business plans and key performance indicators, and to ensure that these meet the interests of stakeholders.

-2. To delegate authority to the Vice-Chancellor, as chief executive, for the academic, corporate, financial, estate and human resource management of the University.
-And to establish and keep under regular review the policies, procedures and limits within such management functions as shall be undertaken by and under the authority of the Vice-Chancellor (including Health and Safety).
+2. To delegate authority to the Vice Chancellor, as Chief Executive, for the academic, corporate, financial, estate and human resource management of the institution.
+To establish and keep under regular review the policies, procedures and limits within such management functions as shall be undertaken by and under the authority of the Vice Chancellor as Head of the Institution.

-8. To appoint the Vice-Chancellor as chief executive, and to put in place suitable arrangements for monitoring his/her performance.
+9. To appoint the Vice Chancellor as Chief Executive, and to put in place suitable arrangements for monitoring his/her performance.

-10. To be the employing authority for all staff in the University and to be responsible for establishing a human resources strategy and a framework for the pay and conditions of other staff which draws on best practice in ensuring that equality and diversity principles underpin all policies and procedures.
-Through the Human Resources Committee, to review and agree the remuneration of senior postholders.
+12. To be the employing authority for all staff in the University and to be responsible for establishing a human resources strategy and a framework for the pay and conditions of other staff which draws on best practice in ensuring that equality and diversity principles underpin all policies and procedures.

-12. To be the University's legal authority and, as such, to ensure that systems are in place for meeting all the institution’s legal obligations, including those arising from contracts and other legal commitments made in the institution’s name.
+14. To be the University’s legal authority and, as such, to ensure that systems are in place for meeting all the University’s legal obligations, including those arising from contracts and other legal commitments made in the institution’s name.

-13. To make such provision as it thinks fit for the general welfare of students, in accordance with the University’s responsibilities to ensure best practice in promoting equality and diversity, inconsultation with the Senate.
+15. To make such provision as it thinks fit for the general welfare of students, in accordance with the University’s responsibilities to ensure best practice in promoting equality and diversity, in consultation with the Academic Board.

-15. To ensure that the University's Instrument and Articles of Governance together with standing orders are followed at all times and that appropriate advice is available to enable this to happen.
+18. To ensure that the University’s Instrument and Articles of Government together with standing orders are followed at all times and that appropriate advice is available to enable this to happen.